-Trapper Education provides information and instruction for responsible and ethical trapping and hunting of furbearers in New Mexico.
 Courses must be provided or approved by NMDGF.
-These courses provide: 1) essential information needed to be a responsible and ethical trapper, 2) the laws governing furbearer trapping and hunting and 3) information about furbearer species in New Mexico.
+These courses provide: 1) essential information needed to be a responsible and ethical trapper, 2) the laws governing furbearer trapping and hunting and 3) information about furbearer species in New Mexico

-To enroll you must log into your NMDGF account (the same as when buying a license or applying for the draw), then click 'Trapper Education' to complete the course you need.
+Please see the section below to determine which education course you will need to take.
+To enroll you must create or login to your account in the Online Licensing System (the same as when buying a license or applying for the draw).
+After logging in, all course options are available by clicking Trapper Education in the main menu.
 For assistance logging into your account contact the NMDGF Information Center: 1-888-248-6866.
-If in the past you have ever purchased a license in New Mexico but are unable to log into your account, DO NOT CREATE A NEW ACCOUNT!
+If you have previously purchased a license in New Mexico, but are unable to log into your account, DO NOT CREATE A NEW ACCOUNT!
 Please call for assistance.